Garden City Charity Classic golf tournament tees off

 GARDEN CITY, Kan.
-(KSNW) -Over 130 athletes are here for the 6th annual Symetra Tours’ Garden City Charity Classic, which brings in over a million dollars to Garden City.
+(KSNW) – Over 130 athletes are in southwest Kansas for the 6th annual Symetra Tours’ Garden City Charity Classic, which brings in over a million dollars to Garden City.

 “Those people are staying in hotels, those people are eating here, they are buying gas,” said Executive Director Roxanne Morgan of Finney County Convention and Visitors Bureau.
 “Not only that, but the event holder is spending money in the community, so that circulates as well.”

-“I just can’t wait to go out there and play my best golf and hopefully learn a lot,” said Thailand golfer, Patty Tavatanakit.
+“I just can’t wait to go out there and play my best golf and hopefully learn a lot,” said Patty Tavatanakit, Thailand golfer.

 Money is also raised to go back into local girls golf programs.